RMS Corfu: World War II

 In September 1939 Corfu was requisitioned by the British Admiralty and armed with eight 6-inch guns as part of her conversion to an armed merchant cruiser.
-She served as in this role as HMS Corfu until February 1944, and as a troop transport from then until the end of World War II.
+She served in this role as HMS Corfu until February 1944, and as a troop transport from then until the end of World War II.
 On 10 July 1940 she collided with in the Atlantic Ocean and was damaged and abandoned.
 She was reboarded later in the day and subsequently taken in tow by and the Dutch tug and reached Freetown, Sierra Leone on 13 July.
 She was beached on 19 August for repairs to her bow and re-entered service in early 1941.

 On 7 October 1945 Corfu docked at Southampton carrying the first 1,500 British prisoners of war to return from Japanese camps in the Far East.

 In 1947 she was returned to her owners.